 The YMCA leases equipment, buildings, and camp facilities under non-cancelable operating lease agreements that have initial terms ranging from four to twelve years.
 Some leases include one or more options to renew.
 The options to extend or renew a lease are included in the lease terms when it is reasonably certain that the YMCA will exercise that option.
 Additionally, certain leases contain termination options, where the rights to terminate are held by either the YMCA, the lessor, or both parties.
 The YMCA's leases generally do not contain any material restrictive covenants or residual value guarantees.
 The leases require monthly payments with various maturity dates.
-Operating lease fixed payments related these leases totaled \$441,165 and \$391,537 for the years ended December 31, 2023 and 2022, respectively.
+Operating lease fixed payments related to these leases totaled \$419,917 and \$441,165 for the years ended December 31, 2024 and 2023, respectively.
 The YMCA is also responsible for common area maintenance fees (CAM) for certain leases.
-As of December 31, 2023, the weighted-average remaining lease term is 3.77 years and the weighted-average discount rate is 1.96%.